House Intelligence Committee revs up probe into Saudi Influence efforts targeting Trump

 Flynn, who admitted as part of a 2017 plea bargain to illegally lobbying for Turkey while advising Trump, also has Saudi ties.
 He acted as a paid consultant for a US firm that attempted to arrange the transfer of sensitive nuclear technology to Saudi Arabia while it also sought a $120 investment million from MBS, according to a House Oversight Committee report released last week.
 The report also found that Tom Barrack, a real estate investor and Trump confidant who headed the president’s inaugural committee, lobbied the administration to transfer the technology while also planning to partner with the Saudis to buy a company that would benefit from the policy.
 (A spokesperson for Barrack said he cooperated with the committee and did nothing wrong.)
 Prosecutors in the Eastern District of New York are investigating whether Barrack broke the law by working to influence US policy on behalf of Saudi Arabia and the UAE, the Times reported late last month.
 According to the report, since Trump’s inauguration, Barrack’s investment firm received about $1.5 billion from the two countries, including $474 million from Saudi and Emirati sovereign wealth funds.

-Representatives for Prince, Kushner, Flynn, and Barrack did not respond when asked if they had received inquiries from the Intelligence Committee.
-A spokesperson for Broidy declined to comment.
+Representatives for Prince, Kushner, Flynn, and Broidy did not respond when asked if they had received inquiries from the Intelligence Committee.
+A spokesperson for Barrack declined to comment.

 Trump himself has acknowledged a major conflict of interest in the Gulf.
 “Saudi Arabia, I get along with all of them,” Trump said at an August 2015 campaign event in Mobile, Alabama.
 “They buy apartments from me.
 They spend $40 million, $50 million.
 Am I supposed to dislike them?
 I like them very much.”
 Indeed, at the same time, Trump was registering new corporations to manage a prospective hotel in Jeddah, Saudi Arabia.
 Two were created on the day Trump spoke in Mobile.
 While that project hasn’t panned out, Trump’s business holdings mean he still benefits from Saudi largesse as president.
 According to the Washington Post, two Trump hotels, in New York and Chicago, received significant boosts in revenue in recent years as a direct result of business from top Saudi officials.
 In other words, there’s no shortage of angles for Schiff’s committee to investigate.